adifatol/CarND-Vehicle-Detection/writeup.md

 [foud_cars2]: ./output_images/found_cars/img3.png
 [foud_cars3]: ./output_images/found_cars/img4.png

-[image4]: ./examples/sliding_window.jpg
+[heatmap1]: ./output_images/heatmap_cars/img4.png
+[heatmap2]: ./output_images/heatmap_cars/img12.png

 [image5]: ./examples/bboxes_and_heat.png
 [image6]: ./examples/labels_map.png
 [image7]: ./examples/output_bboxes.png
 [video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!